 (c) A Non-Balancing Dispatch Merit Order for an decrease in generation or increase in consumption relative to the quantities included in the applicable Resource Plan (or the current operating level of a Facility not included in a Resource Plan) during Peak Trading Intervals.
 The IMO must take into account the following principles when determining this Non-Balancing Dispatch Merit Order:

-i. this Non-Balancing Dispatch Merit Order must list all Scheduled Generators, Non-Scheduled Generators and Dispatchable Loads and Demand Side Programmes registered by Market Participants other than the Electricity Generation Corporation;
+i. this Non-Balancing Dispatch Merit Order must list all Scheduled Generators, Non-Scheduled Generators and Dispatchable Loads and Demand Side Programmes registered by Market Participants other than Verve Energy;

 ii. this Non-Balancing Dispatch Merit Order must be determined applying the Market Participant Balancing Data applicable to the Trading Day by ranking the Registered Facilities referred to in paragraph (i) in decreasing order of the: